ShikOfTheRa/scarab-osd/DOCUMENTATION/ROADMAP.md

 Amend 00 font to be default blank character - recommended to reduce sparklies

-Decimalise GUI values such as voltage etc.

 Ability to amend all PID settings from menu

-add max distance to summary

-add max altitude to summary

-support for altitude reset at arm

 support for cleanflight / baseflight loop time change